 One of the most important questions within the qualification process comes down to budgets and authority.
 Can they make a decision?
 Many will say yes, even if the answer is no.

 If you need clarification, ask three times.
-If you already know what the company’s org chart looks like then you should have a fairly good idea where they sit in the decision making tree.
+If you already know what the company’s org chart looks like then you should have a fairly good idea of where they sit in the decision-making tree.
 Experienced sales professionals know that on the third asking - when done the right way - you should get the answer you need.